ciplab/ciplab-webpage/README.md

-# ciplab_publication (tmp)
+# CIPLab Publication Page

-This is temporary repository for publicly saving CIPLab's publication data.
+This is repository for publicly saving CIPLab's publication data.

 Please add the paper list following the structure:
 ```